If you’ve ever offered to sell something for a friend for a cut of the profits, congratulations you’ve been a part of a consignment sale.

 - Only pay for sold goods.
 Unlike traditional inventory, consignment inventory is only paid for once a customer purchases it.
 That means a retailer can maintain a large safety stock for very little cost.

 - Inventory restocking mostly falls on the supplier.
-Suppliers have a lot to lose if their product is on backorder since they don't get paid upfront.
+Suppliers have a lot to lose if their product is on backorder (backorder definition) since they don't get paid upfront.
 This means suppliers stay on top of stock levels and try to keep them at optimal levels for the retailer.